The Duchy Hospital

 At The Duchy, we can arrange a private consultation for you quickly and easily with a specialist in spinal health.
 Depending on the condition you have or your specific symptoms this may be a physiotherapist, an orthopaedic spinal surgeon, a neurosurgeon or a pain management specialist.

-Problems in the spine are often caused by wear and tear.
-However, there may very occasionally be a more serious condition which will need urgent treatment.
+Problems in your spine are often caused by wear and tear.
+However, there may be a more serious condition which will need urgent treatment.
 This is why spinal problems or back concerns should never be dismissed or ignored.

 The most common reasons for people visiting the spinal surgeons and neurosurgeons at The Duchy for a private consultation include: